 Iran submitted its application for accession to the WTO to the General Council during its session held on 8th and 9th July 2004 in Geneva (WT/ACC/IRN/1).
-This application was unanimously adopted by the General Council on 26th May 2005.
-A working group was established at the meeting of the General Council held on 26th May 2005.
+This application was

 The Aide-memoir on the Foreign Trade Regime was circulated in November 2009.
 Questions from Members about it were transmitted to the Government of the Islamic Republic of Iran in February 2010.
 Technical contributions, including responses to Members' questions were distributed in 2011.
 Before a meeting of the Working Group to be convened, the Chairman of the General Council will consult with Members to appoint a Chairman of the working Group.